 Open E Auto Tuning

-Open E tuning.
+- Open E Tuning Acoustic

 Home Tuning Open Tuning Open Guitar Tuning - Audio Tuners and Tips.
 Open guitar tuning is a form of alternate tuning (from the standard E A D G B e) based around the notes of a major or minor chord.
 When you're in open E tuning, for example, if you strum across all 6 strings open (without fretting), you will hear the chord E major.
 Open tuning allows you to barre your finger across all 6.
 Open E Tuning If you are looking for guitar chords and guitar chord charts in Open E tuning, you have come to the right place.
 Simply select the chord family.